cassianorcarneiro/personal-finance-dashboard/README.md

        └───────────┘
 ```

-Single container, your data lives in `./data/` and is mounted into the container.
+Single container; your data lives in `./data/` and is mounted into the container.

 ---